Sarah Gillespie: Reviews

 Gillespie has received four and five star reviews from The Arts Desk, The Guardian, Mojo, The Independent, The Financial Times Metro, Rock n' Reel and the UK local press.
 English musician Robert Wyatt described In The Current Climate as "an utterly wonderful new record.
 Expected and got in spades Sarah's unique way with words plus terrific guitar playing, inspiring production and not just great songs, but totally original music.
 Brilliant, the bee's knees."

-Her live performances have been described as 'outstanding, vivacious and forceful'.
-The Nottingham Evening Post noted 'her verbal exchanges with her band were at times hilarious and on other occasions explosive'.
+Gillespie's live performances have been described as 'outstanding, vivacious and forceful'.
+The Nottingham Evening Post noted "her verbal exchanges with her band were at times hilarious and on other occasions explosive".

 Gillespie's album Wishbones (2018), received five stars from The Arts Desk and four stars from The Financial Times.
 Glory Days (2013) received five stars in Rock n' Real Magazine, five stars in Buzz Magazine, four stars in The Independent and the Financial Times.
-London's Metro commented ‘Sarah Gillespie regularly has critics reaching for big-name comparisons.
+London's Metro commented: "Sarah Gillespie regularly has critics reaching for big-name comparisons.
 Is she the new Joni Mitchell?
 PJ Harvey?
 Bob Dylan even?
-Mixing jazz-folk artistry and punk attitude, third album Glory Days (Pastiche) recalls all three in places but Gillespie’s spiky lyrical gift is utterly distinctive'.
+Mixing jazz-folk artistry and punk attitude, third album Glory Days (Pastiche) recalls all three in places but Gillespie’s spiky lyrical gift is utterly distinctive."